Brand guides

 ProKennex

-ProKennex is especially worth considering if comfort and arm protection are central to your racket choice.
+ProKennex belongs on your shortlist if arm comfort and a more protective response are central to your racket choice.

 1 rackets